 Collection one (of 3)

-These paintings have been painted while in my studio, from sketches and paintings made outside on location.
+These originals have been painted while in my studio, from sketches and paintings made outside on location.

 They tend to be larger than my other works and more 'finished' (that is: less brushmarks visible)

 See my full collection of original landscapes in oil, made in my studio, and learn more

 I am the archetypal artist – locked away painting in my garret, unless outside battling the elements sketching or painting scenery using direct observation (See my collections below).

 All my paintings are original, not copies of photographs and they're certainly not copies of other artists paintings.
 They're made using paint brushes and paint on canvas, board or paper by me, and each one is created entirely from a blank canvas rather than repeating what I've done before, which is similar to using a template.
 They're not manufactured, not by me or in a factory in their thousands.
 I'm hoping it's obvious and you already understand this, though it's always worth being clear.

 The word 'Original' also means something other than 'not fake' and 'not manufactured' of course.
 It means: 'original idea or way of doing something' – an idea, a way of showing or doing something no one else has thought of or done already.
 This is the more usual meaning when art is described as original.
 My art is original in this sense too, because I don't even copy the landscape I'm painting!
 Some artists copy a landscape so perfectly, you'd think their painting was a photograph.
 I prefer not to because we're not cameras and don't experience a landscape in the way a camera does.

 In the early stages of my studio paintings (the collection above) I really study the scenery I think will make a good work of art – I look at in an intense way, I observe it and try to understand it.
 I'm classically trained so inspecting closely is an engrained discipline and firmly part of my process.
 My other collections (below) contain a lot of 'observed' paintings.